miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/Project1/README.md

 **How to use:**
 By simply running the files for each exercise, all of the results in our report are reproduced.
-Example
+For example type
 ```python
 ex1.py
 ```
+A summary for each exercise-file is given below.
+A more comprehensive explanations is given in the report.

 Exercise 1:
-Running ordinary least squares on the Franke Function printing MSE and R2 for train and test data respectively Plotting confidence intervals for beta values
+Running ordinary least squares on the Franke Function printing MSE and R2 for train and test data respectively.

 Exercise 2:
-Running OLS on the Franke Function as a function of the complexity of the model and using bootstrap as the resampling method -->Plot mean MSE as function of complexity
+Running OLS on the Franke Function as a function of the complexity of the model and using bootstrap as the resampling method. \
-Running OLS on the Franke Function for a given complexity and as a function of the size of the data set (number of datapoints)
+Running OLS on the Franke Function for a given complexity and as a function of the size of the data set (number of datapoints).
--->Plot mean MSE as a function of datapoints

 Exercise 3:
-Running OLS on the Franke Function as a function of the complexity of the model and using k-fold as a resampling technique -->Plotting mean MSE as a function of complexity
+Running OLS on the Franke Function as a function of the complexity of the model and using k-fold as a resampling technique.

 Exercise 4:
-Running Ridge on the Franke Function for different lambdas as a function of the complexty of the model -->Plotting MSE as a function of lambdas
+Running Ridge on the Franke Function for different lambdas as a function of the complexty of the model.
-For best lambda value, plot mean MSE (using bootstrap) as a function of complexity

 Exercise 5:
-Running Lasso regression on the Franke functionfor for different lambdas as a function of complexity of the model -->Plotting MSE as a function of lambdas
+Running Lasso regression on the Franke functionfor for different lambdas as a function of complexity of the model.
-For best lambda, plot mean MSE (using bootstrap) as a function of complexity

 Exercise 6:
-Running OLS, Ridge and Lasso on real terrain data Finding mean MSE using bootstrap
+Running OLS, Ridge and Lasso on real terrain data.
+Finding mean MSE using bootstrap.